Katie Parla and Kristina Gill’s Tasting Rome cookbook shows how Romans eat now.

 Good Food Revolution: How did this book, Tasting Rome, come to be?

 Katie Parla: We started thinking about the book a couple of years ago.
 I write a lot of food oriented travel pieces.
-Kristina Gill, the photographer on the book, had shot some of my pieces although we had never actually directly worked together before.
+Kristina Gill, the co-author and photographer on the book, had shot some of my pieces although we had never actually directly worked together before.
 I had written some copy for Australian Gourmet Traveler and she did the photos and we realized through that piece in particular (called Rome Dish by Dish) that we might have something.
 The editor was willing to let us go beyond classic Roman cuisine to represent what Romans eat now.
 So, we were talking about Roman fast food and all these new quick ways to eat, which are delicious and also really rooted in Roman tradition.
 I thought, well that’s an interesting void in the Rome content out there, although it follows a lot of what I write about on my blog.
 So, why not create this portrait of the city that acknowledges the classics but then also acknowledges that the classics are also in constant evolution?
 In the book we get all these fantastic cocktail recipes from Rome’s blossoming cocktail culture and different dough recipes, various pasta and other dish recipes from the chefs and mixologists that are pushing this food evolution.

 It’s not a revolution.
 They’re not breaking down all sorts of Roman food principles.
 They’re preparing Roman food with Roman ingredients but doing it in a way that is appropriate for the 21 century, responding to the economy, the way people eat and the changes in the food system.